pre-142-training/r4ds-courses/tabular-data.md

 ```
 - This uses `mutate` to add a new column to which is the reciprocal of `mpg`.
 - The thing on the left of the `=` is a new name that you make up which you would like the new column to be called
-- The expresssion on the right of the `=` defines what will go into the new column
+- The expression on the right of the `=` defines what will go into the new column
 -mutate() can create multiple columns at the same time and use multiple columns to define a single new one

 mutate() can create multiple new columns at once